geoffrosen/geoffrosen.github.io/presentations/_posts/2015-06-03-poster-for-idsa-conference.md

 - posters
 ---

-Check out a poster I am presenting at the IDSA students and residents meeting in Bathesda on June 5th, 2015 [here](/presentations/attach/Rosen-IDSA2015Poster-as-Submitted.pdf){:target="_blank"}
+Check out a poster I am presenting at the IDSA students and residents meeting in Bathesda on June 5th, 2015 [here](/presentations/IDSA2015/Rosen-IDSA2015Poster-as-Submitted.pdf){:target="_blank"}

+The full citations for the poster can be found [here](/presentations/IDSA2015/PosterReferences.pdf){:target="_blank"}